DataDog/hiring-engineers/answers.md

 ### Part 1: Instrument the Python Flask App.
 #### 4.1.1 I confirmed that Trace Collection was enabled by default in my version of the Datadog Agent, and installed then ran ddtrace with my Flask application.
 I enabled App Analytics in the Flask code base.

+I enjoyed this part of the exercise the most.
+It was painless to follow the integration steps and I'm very impressed with how simple and straightforward it is to run ddtrace with my app and instantly get tracing information in the SaaS console.

+Additionally, the fact that Trace Collection is enabled in the agent by default for current versions is a nice touch and helped me get up and running immediately.
+On top of that, having a one-liner to get App Analytics enabled either in the code or through an environment variable is super convenient.
+When I initially read this portion, I thought it would be the most difficult one but I was very impressed to breeze through it.
+The team did a great job with ease of use and I found that the APM documentation was the strongest of all of them (from my point of view).

     '''
     from flask import Flask
     import logging